 Scalez de 0 à 10 millions d'utilisateurs avec AWS by

 Scale from 0 to 10 millions users with AWS

-Julien is an AWS evangelist and he was definitely evangelizing there :-) He first presented a classical web architecture which is fairly scalable but then demonstrated a very scalable serverless architecture.
+Julien is an AWS evangelist and he was definitely evangelizing there :-) During his Devoxx talk, he first presented a classical web architecture which is fairly scalable but then demonstrated a very scalable serverless architecture.
 By serverless, he means no server instance but only a combination of AWS services (managed services + aws lambda): cloud front, rds, lambda, kinesis streams, kinesis firehose...
 The interesting argument is that every AWS service is very highly scalable.
 Since you only use AWS services with the described architecture, you automatically get a highly scalable architecture.
 That is true but that also means that you will have something that will tie your infrastructure with a specific provider (AWS).
 If you want to migrate your infra or only duplicate it to another provider, you will have to rebuild it from scratch.
 Think about pros and cons.

 Living Documentation : vous allez aimer la documentation ! by Cyrille Martraire

 Living Documentation: I'm Lovin' It!